Real Name | Bradley Aaron Keselowski |

 - What is Brad Keselowski's age?
 Brad Keselowski is 40 years old

-- Brad Keselowski's relationship status is Single
+- Brad Keselowski is currently Single

-- Brad Keselowski has None kids
+- Brad Keselowski has None child/children

 FAQ